Robbie Mears: Australia

-Mears joined the Eastern Suburbs Roosters in 1994 and made his first grade début in Round 14, coming off the bench against the Cronulla-Sutherland Sharks.
-However over the next three seasons Mears was only used sporadically by the club and he made just nine more appearances for the Roosters.
+Mears joined the Eastern Suburbs Roosters in 1993 and made his first grade debut in Round 14, coming off the bench against the Parramatta Eels.
+However over the next three seasons Mears was only used sporadically by the club and he made just ten more appearances for the Roosters.

 Looking for more first grade opportunities, Mears joined the Canterbury-Bankstown Bulldogs in 1997.
 He started in reserve grade but got an opportunity to play first grade when Jason Hetherington went down injured.
 In 1998 he was a regular in the reserve grade team and played in the side that defeated the Parramatta Eels' in the Grand Final.

 Auckland Warriors

 Not wanted by the Bulldogs for 1999, Mears moved into the bush and played for the Ourimbah Magpies in the Country Rugby League Central Coast Division.
 His form was good enough to make the Country Firsts team for the curtain raiser to the ANZAC Test, where his performance got him noticed by several NRL clubs.

-He was signed by the Auckland Warriors after injuries to both Syd Eru and Jason Death, and made his début for the club in Round 11.
+He was signed by the Auckland Warriors after injuries to both Syd Eru and Jason Death, and made his debut for the club in Round 11.
 He went on to play 40 first grade games for the club over the next two seasons and was a fan favourite.
 However, with the purchase of the club, but not the players contracts, by Eric Watson at the end of the 2000 season, Mears was left looking for another club.